Eagle Research – Authentic Data

 Help the science standards come alive with real Iowa data!

 All wildlife admits to a rehabilitator are considered a wild mortality because without human intervention (often several humans) the animal would die in the field.
 So if that is the case, why do we rescue and rehabilitate in hopes of release?
 The big picture is that we can find problems and work to prevent these from happening in the future.
-SOAR is able to release 45-60% of admits, varies by year.
+SOAR is able to release 45-60% of total admits, this varies by year.

 What can high school and middle school students learn from the SOAR eagle information?